-An annual event, the Diversity Week, is also organised in France since 2013 and abroad since 2016, in order to develop the awareness of all the Bank's staff concerning the importance of gender diversity and its contribution to global performance.
+An annual event, the Diversity Week, is also organised in France since 2013 and abroad since 2016, and became in 2020 the Diversity Month in order to develop the awareness of all the Bank's staff concerning the importance of gender diversity and its contribution to global performance.

-Furthermore, to help Crédit Agricole CIB reach its targets in terms of diversity on a global scale, women's networks were launched in several places: in India in 2008, in Paris and New York in 2010, in London in 2015 and in Hong Kong SAR in 2016.
+Furthermore, to help Crédit Agricole CIB reach its targets in terms of diversity on a global scale, women's networks were launched in several places: in India in 2008, in Paris and New York in 2010, in London in 2015, in Hong Kong SAR in 2016, In Tokyo and Taiwan in 2018 and in Singapore in 2020.
 These networks offer a forum, both for women and men, to discuss and share information and also seek to increase the awareness at all levels of management concerning the importance of the gender equality issue.